 The Architecture Foundation leads the best public programme of architectural talks and events in London.
 It is an independent not-for-profit think tank campaigning for a better built environment.
-With a renewed focus on the city and the critical intersection of architecture and politics, the Architecture Foundation works to effect meaningful change on policy and practice.
-Phineas joined the Architecture Foundation in Spring 2015 with Director, Ellis Woodman.
-Together they have relaunched the organisation connecting with a core membership of architects, clients, contractors and civil servants leading London's build environment.
+With a renewed focus on the city and the critical intersection of architecture and politics, the AF works to effect meaningful change on policy and practice.
+Phineas joined the AF in 2015 with Ellis Woodman.
+Together they have relaunched the organisation reconnecting with a core membership of architects, clients, contractors and civil servants shaping London's development.

 New Architecture Writers is a free programme for emerging design writers, developing the journalistic skill, editorial connections and critical voice of its participants.
 NAW focuses on black and minority ethnic emerging writers who are under-represented across design journalism and curation.

 NAW was estbalished in 2017 by Phineas and Tom Wilkinson with the support of the Architectural Review and Architecture Foundation.